Tips for Selecting an Agent or Realtor

 How many homes has your agent SOLD in the past 2 years?

 How many buyers does your agent currently represent exclusively?

-Do they have a means accessibility?
+Do they have a means of accessibility?

 Are you comfortable with your agent?

 Does the agent have the qualities important to you?

 80 / 20 - Your choice?

 The SECOND interview of an Agent.

 The listing price for your home.